Lower Back Pain Following an Auto Accident Warrants a Visit to Our Chiropractor in Kenosha

 If you’re experiencing persistent lower back pain following an auto accident or the pain is severe and non-responsive to over-the-counter pain medications or if you experience numbness, tingling or weakness in the lower extremities of your body, you should seek immediate attention for your injuries.

-If you are experiencing pain in your neck, spine or lower back, contact Dr. Jeranek, Kenosha, WI today to schedule a consultation.
+If you are experiencing pain in your neck, spine or lower back, contact Dr. Jeranek, Kenosha, WI call today at (262) 694-7833 to schedule a consultation.